mseong123/webserv/README.md

 - high availability (server will not crash once run)
 - can handle high throughput (uploading and downloading very large files simultaneously)
 - can serve high number of concurrent clients without interruptions.
-- use of CGI (Common Gateway Interface) written in C++ and Python to handle complex client request.
+- use of CGI (Common Gateway Interface) written in C++ and Python to handle complex client request (such as uploading of files and downloading of files).
 - use of cookies and session.

+The webserver can handle GET,POST and DELETE request.

 ## Definitions
 ### What is a I/O Multiplexing ?